darumatic/chef-labs/labs/lab_1_create_resource_with_local_chef.md

-#Lab 1 Create a resource with local Chef
+# Lab 1 Create a resource with local Chef

+---
-KEY POINT:
+KEY POINTS:
-A Chef resource describes one part of the system, such as a file, a template, or a package.
+* A Chef resource describes one part of the system, such as a file, a template, or a package.

-A Chef recipe is a file that groups related resources, such as everything needed to configure a web server, database server, or a load balancer.
+* A Chef recipe is a file that groups related resources, such as everything needed to configure a web server, database server, or a load balancer.
+---